René Fasel

 René Fasel (born 6 February 1950) is a Swiss-Russian retired ice hockey administrator.
-He served as president of the International Ice Hockey Federation from 1994 to 2021.
+He served as president of the International Ice Hockey Federation (IIHF) from 1994 to 2021.
 He started his ice hockey career as a player for HC Fribourg-Gottéron, in 1960, and became a referee in 1972.
 He became president of the Swiss Ice Hockey Federation in 1985, then was elected president of the International Ice Hockey Federation in 1994.
 He also became an International Olympic Committee member and was elected to its executive board.
+Fasel was inducted into the IIHF Hall of Fame in 2021.

 Early career

 Born in Fribourg, Switzerland, Fasel started his playing career with the Swiss league team HC Fribourg-Gottéron in 1960.
 He remained with the team until 1972 and retired to become a referee.
 He remained a referee until 1982 and officiated 37 international matches.
 In 1982 he became the Chairman of the Swiss Ice Hockey League referees' commission.
 In 1985, he became president of the Schweizerischer Eishockeyverband, Switzerland's governing body for ice hockey.
 He was elected to the IIHF council the following year and served as head of the Referee and the Marketing Committees.